top of page

 As an opera singer, he has performed both home and abroad; he had the lead role in Antonio Vivaldi’s serenata La Senna Festeggiante, and the opera audience might have seen him in a number of other roles: Claudio Monteverdi’s Caronte (L’Orfeo) and Seneca (L'incoronazione di Poppea), Ortensio in Antonio Caldara’s L’Amor non ha legge, or Wolfgang Amadeus Mozart’s Figaro (Le nozze di Figaro), Il Commendatore (Don Giovanni) and Sarastro (Die Zauberflöte).

-He has contributed to the recording of over 50 CD’s, a number of which has been nominated or has received prestigious international prizes, such as Choc du Monde de la Musique, Fryderyk, or ICMA.
+He has contributed to the recording of over 50 CD’s, a number of which has been nominated or has received prestigious international prizes, such as Choc du Monde de la Musique, Diapason d'or, Fryderyk, or ICMA.

 In 2020 Jaromír founded the ANMOEN chamber music ensemble that specializes in interpretation and sensitive interconnection between early baroque and contemporary music.
+Since 2022 he also teaches singing at Music School of the Capital City of Prague.

 bottom of page